matomo-org/developer-documentation/docs/4.x/system-check.md

 ## Creating a new system check

-To create a new system check, use the [console](/guides/piwik-on-the-command-line) to execute below command (requires Matomo 4.4.1):
+To create a new system check, use the [console](/guides/piwik-on-the-command-line) to execute the below command (requires Matomo 4.4.1):

 ```bash
 ./console generate:system-check